 The trouble comes when my brain decides to categorize the entire enterprise of living as a fruitless expenditure of energy.
 I look around: the house will never stay clean; dishes and laundry never stay done.
 My bank account acts like a storage tank with a gaping hole at the bottom.
 I gleefully deposit checks only to see that some damn auto-deduction – the gym, car insurance, internet – has slurped up half of it before I even drive home.
 I keep getting older and ricketier plus people seem to forget about me if I don’t keep showing up for social stuff.
 Doesn’t that make all of these unattainable goals?
 Shouldn’t I just give up and hunker by the home-fire?

-I choose not to take prescription antidepressant drugs because I believe in facing the daily challenge of my emotional weather.
-I want to learn to know myself in difficulty as well as in clear sailing.
+I choose not to take prescription antidepressant drugs because, lucky for me, my depression is only seasonal and not debilitating.
+It’s just the daily challenge of my emotional weather.
+I want to learn to navigate life in stormy as well as in clear sailing.
 Wisdom, I believe, gets pounded out in that struggle.
-This is in no way intended to poop on meds or those whose brain chemistry leaves them no other option.
+I don’t mean to poop on meds or those whose brain chemistry leaves them no other option.
 Chemistry is chemistry.
 For myself, though, I envision my depression as a pit of darkness I have to circle until spring, walking a narrow, angled, and slippery path on its perimeter.
 The tactics below help me pick my steps.
 But if I were to fall in (become clinically depressed) none of them would do any good.